iiasa/Condor_run_R/README.md

 The test submits a run of several small R jobs via `Condor_run_basic.R` and after completion performs analysis using `Condor_run_stats.R`.
 The plots can be viewed by opening the resulting `Rplots.pdf` file.

 ## Use
-Invoke the submit scripts via Rscript, or, on Linux/MacOS, you can invoke the script directly if its execute flag is set and the script has been converted to Unix format using e.g. `dos2unix` (removing the carriage returns from the line breaks).
-The analysis script `Condor_run_stats.R` is best run from RStudio.
+Invoke the submit scripts via `Rscript`, or, on Linux/MacOS, you can invoke the script directly if its execute flag is set and the script has been converted to Unix format using e.g. `dos2unix` (removing the carriage returns from the line breaks).
+The analysis script `Condor_run_stats.R` is best run from [RStudio](https://rstudio.com/).
 The submit scripts take as command line argument the name of a file with configuration settings.

 A typical invocation command line is therefore

 `Rscript Condor_run_basic.R config.R`

 To set up a configuration file, copy the code block between *snippy snappy* lines from the submit script into your clipboard, and save it to a file with an `.R` extension (e.g. `config.R`).
-The configuration settings use R syntax, so using an `.R` extension will provide syntax highlighting if you are using a good text editor or [RStudio](https://rstudio.com/).
+The configuration settings use R syntax, so using an `.R` extension will provide syntax highlighting if you are using a good text editor or RStudio.
 Read the comments for each setting and customize as required.

 IIASA GLOBIOM developers should instead start from a ready-made configuration located in the GLOBIOM Trunk at `R/sample_config.R`.